 $1,168,000 (estimated)

-The film was memorable for its use of rock and roll music and a cast of all adults and high school students.
+The film is notable for its groundbreaking use of rock and roll music and its authentic cast portraying both adults and high school students, making it a memorable entry in cinematic history.

 BiographyCrimeDrama